 - Keep patient's belongings in special bags and throw away any disposable items.

 Anyone visiting a patient who has an isolation sign outside their door should stop at the nurses' station before entering the patient's room.

 Gastroenteritis - norovirus; Colitis - norovirus; Hospital acquired infection - norovirus

 Dolin R, Treanor JJ.
 Noroviruses and sapoviruses (caliciviruses).
 In: Bennett JE, Dolin R, Blaser MJ, eds.
-Mandell, Douglas, and Bennett's Principles and Practice of Infectious Diseases, Updated Edition.
-8th ed.
-Philadelphia, PA: Elsevier Saunders; 2015:chap 178.
+Mandell, Douglas, and Bennett's Principles and Practice of Infectious Diseases.
+9th ed.
+Philadelphia, PA: Elsevier; 2020:chap 176.